-A.1.x Fixed Reference Channels for PUSCH performance requirements (16QAM, R = 658/1024)
+A.1.4 Fixed Reference Channels for PUSCH performance requirements (16QAM, R = 658/1024)

-The parameters for the reference measurement channels are specified in table A.1.x-1 and table A.1.x-2 for FR1 PUSCH performance requirements:
+The parameters for the reference measurement channels are specified in table A.1.4-1 and table A.1.4-2 for FR1 PUSCH performance requirements:

-- FRC parameters are specified in table A.1.x-1 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.
+- FRC parameters are specified in table A.1.4-1 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer.

-- FRC parameters are specified in table A.1.x-2 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.
+- FRC parameters are specified in table A.1.4-2 for FR1 PUSCH with transform precoding disabled, additional DM-RS position = pos1 and 2 transmission layers.

-Table A.1.x-1: FRC parameters for FR1 PUSCH performance requirements, transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer (16QAM, R=658/1024)
+Table A.1.4-1: FRC parameters for FR1 PUSCH performance requirements, transform precoding disabled, additional DM-RS position = pos1 and 1 transmission layer (16QAM, R=658/1024)